MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### DeleteImage

-Enables you to remove an image file from Misty that you have previously uploaded.
+Deletes an image file from Misty's storage.

 **Note:** You can only delete image files that you have previously uploaded to Misty.
 You cannot remove Misty's default system image files.